Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Optimal Backward Kullback-Leibler Consensus Mechanism

 We are now ready to state the main result of this section, which provides a tractable reformulation of problem~\eqref{eq:prob} under the backward KL consensus. \begin{theorem}[Optimal backward KL mechanism] Suppose that $\pi_k \sim \N(\m_k, \cov_k)$ with $\cov_k\succ 0$ for any $k \in [K]$.
 Let $\lambda\opt$ be the optimal solution in the variable $\lambda$ of the following problem \be \ee Then $\mc C_{\lambda\opt}^B$ is the optimal consensus mechanism in $\mbb C^B$, that is, $\mc C_{\lambda\opt}^B$ is $(\ell_{\mc Z},\mu_1,\delta)$-bias tolerable and has minimal variance. \end{theorem}

-We observe that the bias tolerance constraint in problem~\eqref{eq:reversereforquad} coincide with the bias tolerance constraint for the optimal Wasserstein consensus problem~\eqref{eq:consensus-W-refor}.
+The bias tolerance constraint in problem~\eqref{eq:reversereforquad} coincides with the bias tolerance constraint for the optimal Wasserstein consensus problem~\eqref{eq:consensus-W-refor}.
 Indeed, the result of Proposition~\ref{prop:consensus-B} implies that the aggregated mean for the backward KL consensus is also a weighted average of $\mu_k$, and the coincidence in the bias tolerance constraint follows.
-The result of Proposition~\ref{prop:bias-W} can be reapplied in this case to reformulate the constraints of~\eqref{eq:reversereforquad} into either linear constraints or second-order cone constraints.
+The result of Proposition~\ref{prop:bias-W} can be reapplied to reformulate the constraints of~\eqref{eq:reversereforquad} into either linear or second-order cone constraints.
 On the downside, notice that the objective function of~\eqref{eq:reversereforquad} is a concave quadratic function.
-As a consequence, solving~\eqref{eq:reversereforquad} is difficult in general.
+Consequently, solving~\eqref{eq:reversereforquad} is generally difficult.
 While problem~\eqref{eq:reversereforquad} suffers from non-convexity, it does not require simultaneous diagonalizability as is required in Theorem~\ref{thm:refor}.